0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ### Network Analysis

-On the Network level it is exactly the same as Constrained Delegation, The difference happens inside the DC memory..
+On the Network level it is nearly the same as Constrained Delegation except that `resource-based-constrained-delegation` is set to 1 in the `additional-tickets` field  of the user's TGT, The real difference is what is done inside the DC memory..

 **If it's Traditional Constrained Delegation:**
 1. KDC looks at the **Source** of the packet (`SRV02`).